 - Caolan

 Kimo and Caelith are thieves.
-Stealing anything of value earns an immediately award of 1 XP for each GP of value stolen.
+Stealing anything of value earns an immediate award of 1 XP for each GP of value stolen.
 This does not use up the gold.
 It can later be used for training or any other purpose.
 XP awards above are based on the value of the platinum (3250 gp) and gems stolen from Ollie.